Just when I was starting to doubt PlayStation VR, Batman: Arkham VR completely validated it.

 Taking place in Rocksteady’s Batman: Arkham world, you begin the experience on the rooftop of Gotham City Police Department.
 Well, sort of.
 That’s really the starting menu of the game, but I spent a good five minutes just checking out the Bat Signal and Gotham’s skyline.
 Arkham VR does exactly what virtual reality is supposed to do, making you feel like you’re actually part of the experience.
 The same rings true for the Batcave itself, packed to the brim with stuff to muck around with.

 Using two Move controllers – one for each hand, which is standard – Batman can interact with objects in the environment with ease.
 Equipped with a scanner, a grappling hook and batarangs, you can also use those devices on select objects in each level.
-A one-hour experience, a cast of characters from Arkham feature, though we won’t spoil those for you here.
+A cast of characters from Arkham series of games feature throughout, though we won’t spoil its roster here.
 That said, we’ve got a series of Let’s Play videos that you can watch here if you’re so inclined.

 You feel powerful from the second you put on your gauntlets and that iconic cowl.
 You’re even more empowered when you get to target batarangs at enemies and other targets.
 Getting up close with life-sized recreations of Robin, Nightwing and Alfred made me squeal with delight, taking the time to get close and personal with characters who’ve fuelled many childhood sessions of make-believe.